-We developed a protocol to isolate protoplasts from young Genesis and Morex barley seedlings, and transform protoplasts with the tRNA-CRISPR vectors by polyethylene glycol (PEG) to transiently assess the gene editing efficiency of these vectors.
+We developed a protocol to isolate protoplasts from young Genesis and Morex barley seedlings and transformed protoplasts with the tRNA-CRISPR vectors by polyethylene glycol (PEG) to transiently assess the gene editing efficiency of these vectors.
 We then isolated the genomic DNA (gDNA) from the transformed protoplasts, PCR-amplified the gDNA regions spanning the target sites, and sequenced the PCR products or the clones of the PCR products.
-Our results have shown that we are able to induce large deletions in both HvEIN2 gene and HvUGT promoter.
-We are actively transforming the embryogenic calli of Genesis and Morex with the tRNA-CRISPR vectors in order to produce barley mutants at higher efficiency compared to our previous sgRNA-CRISPR platform.
+Similarly, we transformed calli by gene gun with our constructs and evaluated the gene-editing efficiency of our vectors.
+Our results showed that we were able to induce large deletions in both HvEIN2 gene and HvUGT promoter.
+We then transformed the embryogenic calli of Genesis and Morex induced from immature scutella with the tRNA-CRISPR vectors by gene gun or Agrobacterium.
+Transformed calli are being selected with hygromycin and plants are being regenerated.

-We are constructing the tRNA-based CRISPR vectors to target the HvNud and HvVrs1 genes.
+We are currently constructing the tRNA-based CRISPR vectors to target the HvNud and HvVrs1 genes.

 We worked on improving the barley transformation and regeneration protocol.
-With the explant of scutellum and modified media, we are able to induce embryogenic calli from Genesis and Morex immature barley seeds and regenerate multiple shoots from calli induced from a single immature seed.
-This efficient regeneration system will aid the production of transgenic barley plants.
+With the explant of scutellum and modified media, we are now able to induce embryogenic calli from Genesis and Morex immature barley seeds and regenerate multiple shoots from calli induced from a single immature seed.

 We tried various protocols for anther and microspore cultures of Genesis and Morex barley, however, we have not been able to regenerate any plant.
 The anther and microspore tissue culturing is cultivar dependent.
-Since the haploid microspore transformation will greatly facilitate the generation of gene-edited barley plants in one generation, we will continue to explore the feasibility of using these materials for barley transformation.
+Since the haploid microspore transformation will greatly facilitate the generation of gene-edited barley plants in one generation, we continue to explore the feasibility of using these materials for barley transformation.